martkist/sentinel/README.md

     $ ./venv/bin/py.test ./test

-With all tests passing and crontab setup, Sentinel will stay in sync with syscoind and the installation is complete
+With all tests passing and crontab setup, Sentinel will stay in sync with martkistd and the installation is complete

 ## Configuration

-An alternative (non-default) path to the `syscoin.conf` file can be specified in `sentinel.conf`:
+An alternative (non-default) path to the `martkist.conf` file can be specified in `sentinel.conf`:

-    syscoin_conf=/path/to/syscoin.conf
+    martkist_conf=/path/to/martkist.conf

 ## Troubleshooting